jordynplotnik/American-Kennel-Club-Group-Project-One/README.md

 # Northwestern Group Project 1 - AKC

 This repository is a clone of a group project that was completed during my Northwestern Data Science Bootcamp.
-The project utlized an API saved here:  https://api-ninjas.com/api/dogs This API was converted into a dataframe to seek answers to the following questions
+The project utilized an API saved here:  https://api-ninjas.com/api/dogs This API was converted into a dataframe to seek answers to the following questions

 Questions:
 1. Do smaller dogs bark more?